-The power-up time of the AD7910/AD7920 is 1 μ s, which means that one dummy cycle is always sufficient to allow the device to power up.
-Once the dummy cycle is complete, the ADC fully powered up and the input signal acquired properly.
-The quiet time, t_QUIET, must still be allowed from the point where the bus goes back into three-state after the dummy conversion, to the next falling edge of \overline{CS} .
+The power-up time of the AD7910/AD7920 is 1 $\mu$ s, which means that one dummy cycle will always be sufficient to allow the device to power up.
+Once the dummy cycle is complete, the ADC will be fully powered up and the input signal will be acquired properly.
+The quiet time, tQUIET, must still be allowed from the point where the bus goes back into three-state after the dummy conversion, to the next falling edge of $\overline{CS}$ .

-When powering up from the power-down mode with a dummy cycle, as in Figure 21, the track-and-hold that was in hold mode while the part was powered down returns to track mode after the first SCLK edge the part receives after the falling edge of $\overline{\text{CS}}$.
-This is shown as Point A in Figure 21.
-Although at any SCLK frequency one dummy cycle is sufficient to power up the device and acquire V{IN}, it does not necessarily mean that a full dummy cycle of 16 SCLKs must always elapse to power up the device and fully acquire $V{\rm IN}$; 1 μs is sufficient to power the device up and acquire the input signal.
-Therefore, if a 5 MHz SCLK frequency is applied to the ADC, the cycle time is 3.2 μs.
-In one dummy cycle, 3.2 μ s, the part powers up and $V{\rm IN}$ is fully acquired.
-However, after 1 μs with a 5 MHz SCLK, only five SCLK cycles have elapsed.
-At this stage, the ADC is fully powered up and the signal is acquired.
-In this case, the CS can be brought high after the tenth SCLK falling edge and brought low again after a time, tquiet, to initiate the conversion.
+When powering up from the power-down mode with a dummy cycle, as in Figure 11, the track-and-hold that was in hold mode while the part was powered down returns to track mode after the first SCLK edge the part receives after the falling edge of $\overline{\text{CS}}$ .
+This is shown as point A in Figure 11.
+Although at any SCLK frequency one dummy cycle is sufficient to power up the device and acquire VIN, it does not necessarily mean that a full dummy cycle of 16 SCLKs must always elapse to power up the device and fully acquire VIN; 1 μs will be sufficient to power the device up and acquire the input signal.
+So, if a 5 MHz SCLK frequency is applied to the ADC, the cycle time will be 3.2 μs.
+In one dummy cycle, 3.2 μs, the part will be powered up and VIN fully acquired.
+However, after 1 μs with a 5 MHz SCLK, only five SCLK cycles will have elapsed.
+At this stage, the ADC will be fully powered up and the signal acquired.
+In this case, the $\overline{\text{CS}}$ can be brought high after the 10th SCLK falling edge and brought low again after a time, tOUIET, to initiate the conversion.